Tadoku links for teachers and libraries

 Finding Japanese children books:

-- Book from Japan – Children & YA: A section from this annotated bibliography site covers literature works for children and young adults which were selected by juvenile literature specialists.
+- Book from Japan – Children & YA (web archive): A section from this annotated bibliography site covers literature works for children and young adults which were selected by juvenile literature specialists.

 - 絵本ナビ (text in Japanese): A book review site of Japanese children’s books.
 Many titles have allow the site visitors to preview 4 to 6 pages of the books.